Social media is a great, free way to network with your academic community

 I’ve selected these social media platforms to detail because they are the best for connecting with the public and your scholarly community.

 This is not an exhaustive list.
-Here’s a list of 250+ social media apps and sites.
+Here’s Wikipedia’s list of social networking services.

 Academic and research social media

 Some social media platforms and tools are more geared towards academics.

 These are social networks for scientists and researchers.